Stylianos Vasileios Kontomaris*, A. Stylianou, K.S. Nikita and A. Malamou Pages 42 - 48 ( 7 )

 Mechanical properties, hertz model, biological samples, Atomic Force Microscopy (AFM) nanoindentation, indentation values.

-Mobile Radio Communications Laboratory, School of Electrical and Computer Engineering, National Technical University of Athens, Cancer Biophysics Laboratory, Department of Mechanical and Manufacturing Engineering, Faculty of Engineering, University of Cyprus, Mobile Radio Communications Laboratory, School of Electrical and Computer Engineering, National Technical University of Athens, Radar Systems and Remote Sensing Lab of School of Electrical & Computer Engineering of National Technical University of Athens
+Mobile Radio Communications Laboratory, School of Electrical and Computer Engineering, National Technical University of Athens, Athens, Cancer Biophysics Laboratory, Department of Mechanical and Manufacturing Engineering, Faculty of Engineering, University of Cyprus, Nicosia, Mobile Radio Communications Laboratory, School of Electrical and Computer Engineering, National Technical University of Athens, Athens, Radar Systems and Remote Sensing Lab of School, Electrical & Computer Engineering, National Technical University of Athens, Athens